You are here

 Social Connectedness – What does it mean?

-By nature, we are very social creatures, and when we connect with friends and family through fun and engaging activities, we’re actually helping to maintain our sense of well-being.
-This helps to promote better overall health, which is why social connectedness is one of the dimensions of Wellness.
+By nature, we are often very social creatures, and when we connect with friends and family through fun and engaging activities, we’re actually helping to maintain our sense of well-being.

 Social connectedness is the measure of how people come together and interact—and we’re not talking about how many posts you share with your friends on Facebook!